argriffing/phyly/examples/bpp.phyl/README.md

-This directory contains examples of various analyses of a scenario used the test suite of bpp-phyl.
+This directory contains examples of various analyses of a scenario used in the test suite of bpp-phyl.

 ![tree figure](treefig.png)